QAInsights/Performance-Testing-Certifications/README.md

 # PerformanceTesting-Certifications

 This repository contains information about the performance testing and monitoring certifications.
+I will try to keep this information uptodate.
+But it is your responsibility to check the relevant official links before you register for the certification.

 # List of Certifications